Sitecore/Helix.Docs/helix/devops/development/local-deployment.rst

             Figure: File deployment location, originating in the ``TdsGlobal.config``

-    You can also enable the *Content File Sync* feature of TDS to automatically deploy changes to any content files, such as Razor views and CSS/JS files.
+    You can also enable the *Content File Sync* feature of Sitecore TDS to automatically deploy changes to any content files, such as Razor views and CSS/JS files.

         .. figure:: _static/tds-content-file-sync.png